JasonEtco/jasonet.co/src/pages/posts/probot-with-ui.md

 Last but not least, we need to create a page that will actually display this information.
 Just like with any web app, there are a million ways you could do this - I'm a fan of a templating language called [Nunjucks](https://github.com/mozilla/nunjucks) for server-renderable things like this, but there really aren't any restrictions.

 Ultimately, once you get the hang of extracting Probot's Express server, you're building a web app.
 The possibilities are endless!
+I can write about practical applications for this concept for a long time - if you're interested in hearing more, [let me know](https://twitter.com/JasonEtco)!